 Astrill VPN offers 24/7 live chat, email support, video tutorials, frequently asked questions (FAQs), and a wiki, which is a sort of digital encyclopedia.

 The live chat and email representatives are incredibly knowledgeable.
 I submitted chat requests during the day and at night, and I was always connected to a rep within 3–5 minutes.
 I got clear answers to my questions and never had to chat for more than 10 minutes to get what I needed.
 Any time I sent an email to support, I got a response within 4–6 hours, which is pretty good.

-Astrill VPN’s FAQ page includes questions about available plans and supported devices, plus topics like payments and inviting friends to use the service.
-The FAQs answered most of my questions about general topics, but I did have to reach out to customer support for more in-depth queries.
+Astrill VPN’s FAQ page covers various topics such as plans, supported devices, payments, and inviting friends to use the VPN.
+While the FAQs addressed most of my general questions, I occasionally needed to contact customer support for more detailed queries.